So1ene/my-setup/WINDOWS.md

 - Fancy your Terminal
 - Visual Studio Code

 If you run into any issues, update to the latest version of windows, including 'optional' updates.
-If you still have issues, contact me and I will help!
+If you still have issues, contact me!

 ## Git and GitHub